castedo/copyaid/docs/start.md

 Be cautious with the `stomp` task as it overwrites the source file without showing the changes first.
 It's mainly for testing.

-The `it` task defaults to "warm" copyedit.
-You might prefer adjusting the request temperature to cold zero or a hotter temperature.
-To learn about the difference, read the page on [Hot Copyediting](hot.md).
+The `it` task defaults to a "warm" copyedit.
+You might prefer adjusting the request temperature to a cold zero or a hotter temperature.
+To learn about the differences, read the [Hot Copyediting page](hot.md).

-To customize your own tasks, refer to the [configuration page](config.md).
+To customize your tasks, refer to the [configuration page](config.md).

 !!!
 Warning
-    The OpenAI model selected in the request settings file may require splitting large text files into smaller ones, for instance, by using the LaTeX `\input` macro.
+    The OpenAI model selected in the request settings file may require splitting large text files into smaller ones, for example, by using the LaTeX `\input` macro.
     This can also help reduce costs, as OpenAI charges based on the number of tokens (word parts).